This page is a snapshot from the LWG issues list, see the Library Active Issues List for more information and the meaning of New status.

 Because the constructor currently only requires that the value type of the contiguous iterator be

-, which fires when further initializing const char*
+char, which does not reject volatile char*, which fires when further initializing const char*.

 Proposed resolution: